dwojcik92/AI/Readme.md

 Here’s the ordered list of models that will be implemented, each based on influential papers.
 This list spans from foundational models to cutting-edge architectures.

-Apologies for the oversight!
-Here’s the corrected list of models in strict chronological order, with the additional models included:

----

 ### 1. **Perceptron & Multilayer Perceptron (MLP)**
    - **Paper**: *The Perceptron: A Probabilistic Model for Information Storage and Organization in the Brain* (1958) by Frank Rosenblatt
    - **Paper**: *Learning representations by back-propagating errors* (1986) by David E. Rumelhart et al.